jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 Synapse does not just retrieve — it actively upgrades.

 **How it works**:
-- High-signal patterns are generalized into new contract templates, improved synthesis debate prompts, refined heterogeneity rules, or verification snippets.
+- High-signal patterns are generalized into new contract templates, improved synthesis debate prompts, refined verification rules, or verification snippets.
 - Upgraded artifacts are versioned and encrypted.
 - Only qualifying contributors (based on contribution score) can decrypt and use them locally in their Enigma Machine runs.